 The Incredibly imaginatively named Disneyland Hotel* is the Midrange offering at Disneyland.
 With prices starting at $450 It’s still easily one of the most expensive hotels in the area.
 Unlike Disneyworld where by virtue of the amount of land they own, they operate a kind of monopoly, at Disneyland, the abundance of cheap hotels and motels means Disney has no real incentive to operate a budget or Value line and indulge in a race to the bottom with the budget hotel chains.
 Instead, it just limits the offering to 3 high-end hotels.

-So while the Disneyland hotel is Cheaper than the Grand Californian it is still a premium resort experience.
+So while the Disneyland hotel is cheaper than the Grand Californian it is still a premium resort experience.
 The Location is excellent.
 Seconds from the hotel exit and you are in Downtown Disney and only a few minutes from the park entrances.

 The Rooms are a little more contemporary than the Grand Californian but still quintessentially Disney.
-They are well-appointed but lacking the real wow of a true high-end room.
+They are well-appointed but lack the real wow of a true high-end room.
 The pools are fantastic with water slides, multiple pools, hot tubs, and lush tropical surroundings.
 It is probably our favorite pool deck in Anaheim.

 There are several excellent restaurants, including a Steak house and Tiki Bar, with endless dining options right on your doorstep.
 Really it is an almost faultless hotel.
 With just one major issue, the price

 *when the park first opened Disney did not actually build any hotels, and the Disneyland hotel was Privately owned.
 Hence the Imagineers did not actually name the Hotel.
-In Subsequent years as Disney Profits soared they were able to purchase the hotel but retained the name.
+In Subsequent years as Disney’s Profits soared they were able to purchase the hotel but retained the name.

 - Best for – a Disney Feeling